CasparCG/server/README.txt

 5. You must have Flash Player 10.3 or later installed (an installer can be found in the "Flash Player Installation" folder.)

+6. Make sure you turn off Windows' "Aero" theme and "ClearType" font smoothing as they have been known to interfere with transparency in Flash templates, and can also cause problems with Vsync when outputting to computer screens.

-The latest recommendations are available at: http://casparcg.com/wiki/CasparCG_Server#System_Requirements
+The latest system recommendations are available at: http://casparcg.com/wiki/CasparCG_Server#System_Requirements